Bortuzzo, Schenn score in Blues’ 3-1 victory over Ducks

 MILESTONE

 RW David Perron played in his 900th career game and 600th with St. Louis.
 He has 600 career points and 400 with the Blues.
-Perron, who assistd on O’Reilly’s late goal, is the 14th player in Blues history to dress in 600 games with the club and the 57th active player to reach 900 career games.
+Perron, who assisted on O’Reilly’s late goal, is the 14th player in Blues history to dress in 600 games with the club and the 57th active player to reach 900 career games.
 Perron was originally drafted 26th overall by the Blues in 2007.

 MAYBE WEDNESDAY

 David Backes, who is in the final year of a five-year contract he signed when he left St. Louis, did not take part in the morning skate.
 Backes has played in one of the last 11 games and only 14 all season.
-Ducks coach Dallas Eakins held out hope Backes has a chance to play Wednesday.
+Eakins held out hope Backes has a chance to play Wednesday.

 “I know what he has meant to the St. Louis organization in the past, obviously being a captain and I think really setting a standard for leadership, character and work ethic,” Eakins said.
 “Even though he has been limited in the number of games he has played for us, he has not relented with his leadership, with his character or with his work ethic.”